 You checked your grades and your GPA is 3.0.
 Not quite sure what that means?
 Read on to find out.

-- The national average GPA is 3.0 which means your 3.0 is a perfectly average and with a bit of work can easily be improved to stand out from the crowd.
+- The national average GPA is 3.0 which means you are right on target.
+With a bit of work you can improve your GPA and stand out from the crowd.

 Is a 3.0 GPA good?